yqyouqichen/youqichen.github.io/_posts/2020-5-26-derivatives.md

 ### Swap

 ## Contingent Claim
-a claim (to a payoff) that depends on a particular event
+A claim (to a payoff) that depends on a particular event

 ### Options